 Make sure you communicate your intentions well, and that the ideas you want to progress with are group decisions; then get them locked in to policy early on.

-Communicate regularly and consistently how progress is being made.
+Communicate regularly and consistently on how progress is being made.

 Expect that only 20% of the members will actively take part in the process.